Badlapur (film): Box office

+Box Office India reported that Badlapur grossed approximately ₹103.3 crore worldwide.

 Soundtrack

-The soundtrack and background score of Badlapur is composed entirely by Sachin–Jigar, while the lyrics were written by Dinesh Vijan and Priya Saraiya.
+The soundtrack and background score of Badlapur is composed entirely by Sachin–Jigar, while the lyrics were written by Dinesh Vijan and Priya Saraiya; it marks the first Sriram Raghavan film since Ek Hasina Thi (2004) to feature the same composers on both aspects of the music.
 The first song, "Jee Karda", was released as a single on 9 December 2014.
 The song "Jeena Jeena" was released on 14 February 2015.
-Jeena Jeena reached number one on the Indian iTunes charts, Radio Mirchi charts, and Bollywood Planet charts for several weeks.
+Jeena Jeena reached number one on the Indian iTunes charts, Radio Mirchi charts, for several weeks.